Rhinemann/The-Adept/Character Creation.md

 #### Step 6:

-Write two SFX for each Distinction, then two SFX on your Distinctions.
+Write two SFX for each distinction, then two SFX on your Distinctions.
 Write down your Character Milestones and the Group Milestones given to you by the GM.